Lab: Logging GuardDuty Findings to S3

 Overview

-As of this writing, AWS GuardDuty keeps a history of findings from the .
+As of this writing, AWS GuardDuty keeps a history of findings from the past 90 days.
 Most companies will have logging standards to comply with various regulatory and compliance requirements, requiring you to store logs for a designated period, e.g., 1 year.
 To help comply with this standard, we can export GuardDuty findings to AWS S3 for both long-term storage and for storing more than 90 days' worth of events.
 Additionally, you may want the findings stored in S3 for ingesting into other platforms such as a SIEM (Security Information and Event Management) platform.
 Of course, integration specifics will vary by platform.

 Deployment